 La Fortuna White Water Rafting

-We did the Balsa River rafting tour with Jacamar Naturalist Tours.
-They picked us up at 9:20 AM from our hotel, Arenal History Inn and took us to the Balsa River rafting entrance.
-After a safety talk and paddle practice, we were ready to conquer the Balsa River!
+After getting picked up from our hotel and taken to the river to do the safety talk and paddle practice, we were ready to conquer the Balsa River!

 The Balsa River is a natural river connected to the Lake Arenal dam and the water is let in and out of the river everyday.
 This control of water means that there are always rapids all year long which is great.
 Even in the summer when it’s dry and other rivers have a low water level, the Balsa River will still have Class 2 and 3 rapids.